eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     and the browser/app are also essential.
 Current approaches relying on custom URIs can introduce user experience friction and scaling issues.

+To mitigate these challenges, Relying Parties and Wallet Instances should use the [OpenID4VP profile for the W3C Digital Credentials API] as opposed to custom URL schemes on web browsers and app platforms that support it.
+This profile utilizes the [W3C Digital Credentials API], a browser API which allows websites to request the presentation of digital credentials via the mobile operating system.
+The API provides several advantages to Relying Parties, Wallet Instances, and Users:

+- **User Experience**: For Remote Same-Device flow, the presentation interface will continue in the initial context of the web browser or mobile app.
+- **Secure Cross-Device Flows**: Cross-device presentations can leverage proximity checks handled by the mobile operating system which provides added phishing resistance.
+- **Multiple Wallet Selection**: Users are afforded a clear interface provided by the mobile operating system that disambiguates between multiple Wallet Solutions for wallet selection.
+- **Clear Origin Information**: The origin information of the Relying Party (such as the website domain or the app package name) is supplied by the system and is provided in the presentation request for Users and the Wallet Solutions to guard against replay attacks.

 ### 4.3 Architecture types